AMERICAN GUINEA HOG ASSOCIATION – 2016

 a.
 Electronic Notice Consent.
 Corporation will solicit consent from members to receive notices and ballots by electronic communication.
 Corporation will use the contact information provided by the member when delivering notices or ballots.

 3. Annual Member Meetings.
-An annual meeting will take place each Fiscal Year, the specific date, time, and location of which will be designated by the Board.
-The Annual meeting may be held by Tele-conference.
+An annual meeting will take place, the specific date, time, and location of which will be designated by the Board.
+If the Board fails to select a place for the annual meeting, it will be held at Corporation’s registered office.
 The annual meeting will be held for the purpose of electing the Board of Directors, as well as the consideration of any other business that may be properly brought before the Board.
-There will be a report on the activities and financial condition of the Corporation at the meeting
+There will be a report on the activities and financial condition of the Corporation at the meeting.

 5. Participation by Remote Communication.
 Any member meeting, including annual or special meetings, may be held in whole or in part by means of remote communication.
 When one or more members participate by means of remote communication, the Corporation will implement reasonable measures to: